docsmage/blocitoff/README.md

 ## BlocItOff

-A self-destructing to-do list application built with AngularJS and Firebase.
+A simple to-do list application built with AngularJS and Firebase.